 Economic Advancement Grants for Local Empowerment (EAGLE)

-This funding opportunity provides financial support to Native communities for projects that promote economic development, cultural sustainability, and community resilience through innovative initiatives in areas like workforce training and infrastructure improvements.
+This funding opportunity provides financial support to Native communities for projects that promote economic growth, workforce development, and cultural preservation through innovative initiatives.

 Award Range